 What We Do

-Through a network of 240 strategically placed member agencies - food pantries, soup kitchens, child-care centers, senior centers, after-school programs and other community-based organizations - the Food Bank distributes enough food for 380,000 meals weekly.
+Through a network of 240 strategically placed member agencies - food pantries, soup kitchens, child-care centers, senior centers, after-school programs and other community-based organizations - as well as our own direct-distribution programs, the Food Bank distributes enough food to provide 540,000 meals weekly.

 Our systematic approach to alleviating hunger includes: